 June was a most extraordinary women.
 Not a day passes but that she is the first thing on my mind every morning and the last thing every night....I miss her so much.
 June was the Orchid that I found while searching for a Rose.
 She was truly a once in a life time find!
 I owe both June and God and unending debt for having June in my life as a wife for 56 years.

 Why did God bless me by putting June in my life?…it was like winning the grand prize in a lottery of life.
-I will never know the answer to that question but I am sure it was a providential appointment and not a chance encounter!…Perhaps God knew that I needed June to turn my life around...perhaps God knew that June would need me later as she traveled into the shadows and the darkness of Alzheimer's...Satan's twelve year journey.
+But God is the one that handed me the wining tickets.
+I am sure that June and my meeting was a providential appointment and not a chance encounter!…Perhaps God knew that I needed June to turn my life around...perhaps God knew that June would need me later as she traveled into the shadows and the darkness of Alzheimer's...Satan's sponsored twelve year journey.

-June was a lady focused on doing God’s work…June loved her Redeemer Lutheran Church.
+June was a lady focused on doing God’s work…June loved her Redeemer Lutheran Church and in this church she pulled a very heavy oar.
 June served on the Redeemer Lutheran Church Board.
 June taught Sunday school and was a Girl Scout Leader.
 June visited the Lynwood Nursing Home each Wednesday evening and had dinner with the residents.
 June was a part of the Redeemer’s afternoon ministry to the Fridley Convalescent Nursing home.
 June took her turn assisting with serving noon meals at the Marie Sandvik Mission in downtown Minneapolis.
 June delivered “Meals on Wheels”.
 June was frequently a Chair-woman for the church's “Ruth” and “Rebecca” circles and often hosted meetings in her home.
 June served on the Service and the Nominating Committee's of the (LCW) Lutheran Church Women's group. .June also assisted in the church kitchen, was a Sunday “Greeter” and a member of the Bell Choir.
-June was paired in one of Redeemer's evangelistic teams that called on church members and others…Part of the church “Evangelistic Explosion” program...
+June was paired in one of Redeemer's evangelistic teams that called on church members and others as a part of the church “Evangelistic Explosion” program...

 I would suggest that perhaps June was walking in the footsteps of an angel...this poem which I adapted for June tells it in that way: